lfarroco/llm-researcher/docs/PROJECT_OVERVIEW.md

 - `frontend/src/components/ResearchDetail.tsx`
 - `frontend/src/components/ResearchList.tsx`

+A `SettingsPage.tsx` component exists but is not yet wired into navigation.

 ## 7. Project Status: Practical View

 From code and docs combined:

-- Core research pipeline is operational.
+- Core research pipeline is operational (plan → search → chase refs →
+  hypothesize → synthesize → format).
-- Web UI is operational.
+- Web UI is operational with full CRUD, filtering, and exports.
-- Real-time progress and cancellation/resume paths exist.
+- Real-time progress, cancellation, and resume paths exist.
-- Search has a plugin architecture and multiple providers.
+- Search has a plugin architecture and multiple providers (web + 9 academic sources).
 - Export routes are implemented (pandoc-dependent for PDF/HTML/DOCX).
+- NLP module has baseline rule-based entity/relation extraction.

 Important nuance:

-- `docs/PLAN.md` and `docs/STATUS_REPORT.md` are not fully synchronized on every phase label.
-- The `app/nlp/` module already contains baseline implementations (not empty stubs), including rule-based extraction.
+- Docs are now aligned with code: see `docs/ROADMAP.md` for remaining work and `docs/STATUS_REPORT.md` for current status and known test issues.
+- The test suite has known failures (DB setup + two bugs) tracked in ROADMAP Milestone 0.

 ## 8. Recommended Re-Entry Work Plan